XevoInc/ws/README.md

 Note that these tools do not directly handle source code syncing.
 That job is left to [repo](https://code.google.com/archive/p/git-repo/).

+## Installing
+To install `ws`, you can use the `setup.py` script at the top level of the
+repository: `python3 setup.py install <add any custom options here>`.
+You can also use pip: `pip3 install .` from the top of the repository.
+Finally, if you want the installed `ws` to directly symlink into your source directory instead of being a one-time copy of the code, use `pip3 install -e .`, which activates pip "developer mode".
+This way, code changes immediately take effect without re-running the install step.

 ## ws
 The `ws` script is the main point of interaction with your workspace.
 It assumes you have already synced a bunch of code using the `repo` tool and, unless you